HRizwan1/2019-team-06f/reports/sprint-05/report.md

 ### Project Accomplishments: Goals Accomplished ():

-* Fix the issue: Php interference on upload.php when search box is added it breaks the upload functionality (C)
+* Fixed the issue: Php interference on upload.php when search box is added it breaks the upload functionality (C)
-* Fix the issue: Variable-sample.json: database-user-name value hardcoded (C)
+* Fixed the issue: Variable-sample.json: database-user-name value hardcoded (C)
-* Create layout diagrams
+* Created layout diagrams (C)
-* Move and improve build instructions (C)
+* Moved and improved build instructions (C)
-* Cleaning up code and putting everything in a code folder (C)
+* Cleaned up the code and kept everything in a code folder (C)
-* Delete user functionality on admin page (C)
+* Deleted user functionality on admin page (C)